Planning King Edward Memorial Park

 Visit the Tideway site for more on the plan.

 Creating the masterplan

-Public consultation on Park improvements took place over the summer and autumn of 2016 to help produce the Park masterplan.
-See our September newsletter to hear what people said during the consultation.
-Although this procress has been delayed, the masterplan is now finalised and can be downloaded below.
-It is a long document with lots of images. if you would prefer to see a summary and overal layout for the masrterplan, then download the executive summary.
+Public consultation on Park improvements took place over the summer and autumn of 2016 to help produce the Park Masterplan.
+See our February 2018 newsletter for the latest news.
+Although this procress has been delayed, the masterplan is now finalised and available to download.
+It is a long document with lots of images.
+If you would prefer to see a summary and overal layout for the masrterplan, then download the executive summary.

 Implementing the masterplan

 The masterplan represents an outline design for the park, and there is much to be done to create the detailed design.
 Over the next few months, the council will be appointing a design team to take the masterplan forward, and to work on consulting the local communtiy on the detailed design.